dsshim0125/SwinDepth/README.md

 python train.py --data_path=/YOUR/DATA/PATH --log_dir=./checkpoints --model_name=ht_dcmnet --num_epochs=40 --batch_size=12
 ```

-Unfortunately, the code above cannot produce same results shown in the paper as we cannot provide encoder weights pre-trained on ImageNet-1k due to the memory limitation in submitting supplementary materials :(

-We'll provide ImageNet-1k pre-trained encoder weights and also publically open the source code after final submission.

 ## Evaluation

 Before evaluation, you should prepare ground truth depth maps by running: